(Originally referred to this area as Lebanon)

 Information of the DUNAWAY family members…

-This is a family plot cemetery and the graves that remain with markers are from the Samuel and Mary/Polly Dunaway line.
-It is, however, most often referred to as the Foster Dunaway Family Cemetery.
+This is a family plot cemetery and the eldest graves that remain with markers are from the Samuel and Mary/Polly Dunaway line.
+It is, however, most often referred to as the Dunaway Family Cemetery.
 In 1861, the abstract of the title states Foster W. Dunaway’s lien to own this land along with reference to Samuel S. Jones.
 (Katharine Dunaway, sister to Foster W. Dunaway married Isaac Jones and they named their first born, Samuel Jones.)
-Foster W. Dunaway’s parents, Samuel and Polly Dunaway came from Kentucky with several of their children and settled in Texas.
+Foster W. Dunaway’s parents, Samuel and Polly Dunaway came from Tennessee with several of their children and settled in Texas.

 Foster W. Dunaway

 Foster Dunaway was a single young man when he came to Texas and here he met Eucebia Nevel Granberry daughter of Hiram and Elizabeth Granberry.
 Eucebia was born in Mississippi.
 (In 1850, in Rankin County, Mississippi, Hiram and Elizabeth Granberry had seven children.)
 On July 24th 1853, Foster W. Dunaway and Eucebia N. Granberry were married in Dallas, County.

 Inscription for Eucebia Dunaway leans on the tree

 In the middle of the cemetery the large stone of F. W. Dunaway facing east and on the reverse side of the same stone it says E. N. Dunaway, wife of F. W. (with dates)

 In so much as, several of the graves at the Dunaway Family Cemetery are marked with single names, it is not completely clear who they mark.

 Embedded in the base of a large tree there is a stone marked only as “infant”.
 It is not placed in proximity to any other stone as to infer a relationship to another stone.